mendoukuse/SimpleTodo/README.md

 ## Notes

-- Ran into a bug with saving the list items after deleting a todo item
+- Added saving the list items after deleting a todo item
-- Don't add a "First Item" and "Second Item" to the list initially
+- Initialize app with no items (The demo adds a "first item" and a "second item" but I've removed that for this submission)
+- Hide keyboard after adding item

 ## License